ga-curriculum/github-collaboration/branching-and-working-with-branches/README.md

 - `test/`: Used for adding or modifying tests.
 - `chore/`: Used for miscellaneous tasks or maintenance.

 By following a consistent naming convention, you can easily identify the purpose of each branch and maintain a clean and organized codebase.

 > 🧠 Branches like `feature/sign-in`, `bugfix/home-page-error`, and `refactor/cat-show-component` are using the naming convention to the fullest potential.

 ## Parrallel Universe - Branches

-When we forked and cloned down our partners repository we were given a `main` branch by default.
+When we forked and cloned down our partner's repository we were given a `main` branch by default.
 Then `main` branch will always be present in a repository.
 And when we used the `git branch feature/new-feature-one` command we created another branch using the `main` branch as a starting point.
 This means that all the files and code that are in the `main` branch are also in the `feature/new-feature-one` branch.
-Let's open up our repository with VSCode and take a look at the branches in action.
+Let's open up our repository in VSCode and take a look at the branches in action.
 In your terminal, navigate to the repository directory and run the following commands:

 ```bash
 git checkout feature/new-feature-one